Washington Union Station Expansion Project: Frequently Asked Questions (FAQs)

 What are the Cooperating Agencies?

 As Lead Agency, FRA invited other agencies having jurisdiction by law or agencies with special expertise on resources potentially affected by the Project to be Cooperating Agencies for the EIS.
 Those agencies that have accepted cooperating agency status are:

 - National Capital Planning Commission (NCPC): NCPC is the Federal government’s central planning agency for the National Capital Region.
 The Commission provides overall planning guidance for Federal land and buildings in the region by reviewing the design of Federal and certain local projects, overseeing long-range planning for future development, and monitoring capital investment by Federal agencies.

 - Federal Transit Administration (FTA): FTA is a modal administration within the United States Department of Transportation.
 FTA’s purview is public transportation and transit systems.

-- District Department of Transportation (DDOT): DDOT manages and maintains the District’s publicly owned transportation infrastructure and is the owner of the District’s street network.
+- District Department of Transportation (DDOT): DDOT manages and maintains the District of Columbia’s (District’s) publicly owned transportation infrastructure and is the owner of the District’s street network.
 DDOT has jurisdiction over rights-of-way in the District, including travel lanes, on-street parking, sidewalk space, and public space between the property line and the edge of the sidewalk nearest to the property line.
-DDOT is leading projects to replace the H Street Bridge and extend the DC Streetcar from Union Station to Georgetown, creating a need for coordination between DDOT and FRA as part of planning for the Project.
+DDOT is leading projects to replace the H Street Bridge, creating a need for coordination between DDOT and FRA as part of planning for the Project.

 How does the EIS address impacts on nearby neighborhoods?